Windows Store app Development Snack: InvalidOperationException for Share & Settings

-With one of my earliest apps I kept having a problem with a COM exception being raised, when trying to setup the Share & Settings event handlers.
-A key factor is it didn’t happen all the time.
-I had it the following code on the constructor of my ViewModel class:
+With one of my earliest apps, I kept having a problem with a COM exception being raised when trying to set up the Share & Settings event handlers.
+A key factor was that it didn’t happen all the time.
+I had the following code in the constructor of my ViewModel class:

 this.DTM = Windows.ApplicationModel.DataTransfer.DataTransferManager.GetForCurrentView();